-Welcome to Berlin - the capital of Germany, which has changed drastically since the Wall came down, commanding global interest as a destination.
-Walking through Berlin you will see evidence of different historic periods in a short time, from medieval buildings to the famous sightseeing landmarks like the Brandenburg Gate, Reichstag and East Side Gallery.
+Welcome to Berlin — the capital of Germany, which has changed drastically since the Wall came down, becoming a major destination for culture, parties and niche hipster delights.
 Today Berlin is a young, dynamic metropolis open to the world right in the heart of Europe, setting new trends in architecture, art and fashion.
 Shiny modern business centres compete for attention with nostalgic 90s grunge, and young families have brunch while club kids bike home in the late morning.
 Discover its diversity — enjoy Berlin!
 Be a Berliner.
 Eat a Berliner.

 Dresden was known as both the 'Florence of the North' and the 'Venice of the River Elbe' before World War II destroyed most of this once-magnificent Baroque city.
 But Dresden has managed to restore much of its former glory.
 The views from the banks of the Elbe and plentiful architectural delights, such as the rebuilt Frauenkirche or the famous Semper Opera, provide glimpses of what today’s vibrant Dresden once looked like.
 With 63 percent of its area devoted to woods and green spaces, Dresden is also one of the greenest cities in Europe.